Generative AI hype

 The Value of AI: Augmenting, Not Replacing Humans

-With this in mind, Generative AI will deliver enormous productivity gains and financial value.
+With this in mind, AI will deliver enormous productivity gains and financial value.
 But like all hyped technologies, being more humble about the predictions is wise.

 Embracing the Future of AI